-The Association's interest in the American Center for Physics, Inc. (ACP) is being accounted for under the equity method based on the Association's representation on ACP's Board of Directors.
-The Association's residual share of ACP was approximately 5% based on its financial participation factor (as defined in the ACP operating agreement) at December 31, 2015.
+The Association's interest in the American Center for Physics, Inc. (ACP) is being accounted for under the equity method.
+The Association's share of ACP was approximately 6.5% based on its financial participation factor (as defined in the ACP operating agreement) at December 31, 2016.